 Sally knows that though her surgeries were successful, her battle with NF2 will continue.
 She’s so happy with her experience at Northwestern Memorial that she is spending some of her time working to have an NF center at the hospital.
 She has also joined the NF Endurance Team that raises money for the Children’s Tumor Foundation.
 In fact, she participated in the Chicago Rock'n'Roll Half Marathon in August, 2010 to raise funds for the organization.
 She hopes to get the word out about NF2 and to raise money to find a cure.

 Sally would like to make sure that everyone she’s worked with at Northwestern Memorial gets proper credit for what they’ve done, but she knows she can’t possibly name every single person individually.
-However, she’d like to thank the nurses and staff and mention the Northwestern Memorial physicians who were part of her team along the way.
+However, she’d like to thank the nurses and staff and mention the Northwestern Memorial physicians who were part of her team along the way, including:

 Sally says, “I'm extensively involved in the NF2 community, and I am thankful for each person who has helped me and others and for the strength of collective teamwork at Northwestern Memorial and elsewhere, as they are truly making a difference in the lives of people with NF2.”